There are some foods that my husband and I really miss from our years living in Israel.

 Combine all ingredients for meatballs and then shape into oval-shaped balls – I tried to make mine come to a point on the ends, but that’s apparently the Israeli touch I couldn’t master.

 Heat a few tablespoons of vegetable oil in a frying pan — you are frying, not deep frying.
-Fry on high under firm and golden brown — be sure to flip them frequently so they don’t burn on one side.
+Fry on high until firm and golden brown — be sure to flip them frequently so they don’t burn on one side.

 Meanwhile, put all the tahina ingredients except for the parsley in the food processor and process until smooth.
 If it’s too thick, add water.
 Add in the roughly chopped parsley at the end.